arunkpv/vsd-hdp/docs/Day_14.md

     | **Rule poly.9: Poly resistor spacing to poly or spacing (no overlap) to diff/tap 0.480µm**<br>  ![D14.3_sky130_DRC_Lab_poly.9_Missing_DRC_rule_1](/docs/images/D14.3_sky130_DRC_Lab_poly.9_Missing_DRC_rule_1.png) |
     |:---|
   * In the `sky130A.tech` file:
-    * The rules for poly resistor spacing to diffusion and to N-tap are implemented.
+    * The rules for poly resistor spacing to alldiffusion and nsd (nsubstratediff or N-tap) are implemented.
 So we need to implement the missing poly resistor spacing to poly rules.

     | **sky130A.tech** | |
     |:---|:---|